 What types of mortgages are suitable options for you?

-There may be multiple suitable programs for you, and it is a bonus to you that you discuss in detail the benefits of one over the other and come to a shrewd conclusion.
-An example would be to check if the mortgage you are going for is a Fixed-rate mortgage or an adjustable-rate mortgage; the former, as the name suggests, has a fixed rate of interest throughout the term of the repayment while the latter has a rate of interest that adjusts according to the market.
-While both types have their advantages, it is better to get a professional’s advice before confirming.
+There may be multiple suitable programs for you, and it is a bonus to you that you discuss in detail the benefits of one over the other and come to an intelligent conclusion.
+An example would be to check if the mortgage you are going for is a Fixed-rate mortgage or an adjustable-rate mortgage; the former, as the name suggests, has a fixed rate of interest throughout the term of the repayment, while the latter has a rate of interest that adjusts according to the market.
+While both types have advantages, getting a professional’s advice before confirming is better.

 Is there any qualification required?

-This varies from one lender to the other, as each sets their standard for what they accept as qualification, keeping in mind several factors, including income, assets, liabilities, and credit score.
-Do not worry if one lender cannot provide you a loan based on your report; there are plenty of others that are willing to take you as a customer.
+This varies from lender to lender, as each sets its own standard for what it accepts as qualification, keeping in mind several factors, including income, assets, liabilities, and credit score.
+Do not worry if one lender cannot provide you with a loan based on your report; there are plenty of others willing to take you as a customer.

 What should be my down payment?

 After you have qualified for a loan, this should be your next question.
-While this fairly depends on your savings, there are still two things that you need to take into account.
-The minimum or the required amount or what is the best down payment for you.
+While this fairly depends on your savings, there are still two things that you need to take into account: the minimum or required amount and what is the best down payment for you.
 Your down payment directly affects the interest you end up paying; the higher the down payment, the lower the interest.